Numerical-analysis-in-julija/Interpolation_with_the_barycentric_formula.jl/README.md

 To run the code, it is necessary to have Julia installed on your computer.
 Once downloaded, you can run the code for the following equations:  e^(-x^2)  on \([-1,1]\) , sin(x)/x  on \([0,10]\) and |x^2-2x|  on \([1,3]\).To run the code, you can simply start the script  `Scripts/script.jl`.The script will compute the interpolation for the three equations and will return the reuslts to the precision of 1e-6.

+The code and the Mathematical backround is documented using Documenter.jl.
+To see the documentation, you can run the docs/make.jl file.
+The documentation is also available online at  [documentation](https://lovc21.github.io/Interpolation_with_the_barycentric_formula.jl/dev/).

+---
 Here are the results of the interpolation for the three equations for the nodes 1 ,3 the number so that the error is less than 1e-6:

 1. e^(-x^2)